mmarcon/lambdash/README.md

 ## Not production ready!

-This code is highly experimental and covers mostly the happy path, there is no testing and no good logic for error handling.
+This code is highly experimental and covers mostly the happy path, there is almost no testing and no good logic for error handling.

 ---